 The COVID-19 disease is caused by the SARS-CoV-2 strain of coronavirus and its continued spread remains a concern since the first reported infections in late 2019 \citep{zhu2020novel}.
 The SARS-CoV-2 viral genome encodes for four main structural proteins: spike, envelope, membrane, and nucleocapsid \citep{jiang2020neutralizing}.
 The spike (S) protein is of particular importance as it facilitates viral entry into host cells via its receptor binding domain (RBD), which recognizes human angiotensin-converting enzyme 2 \citep[ACE2,][]{shang2020structural}.
 Current vaccines being administered \citep[e.g.,][]{polack2020safety} achieve efficacy against SARS-CoV-2 by enabling the human body to produce a modified version of its S protein; this in turn induces the production of neutralizing antibodies against the disease \citep{sewell2020covid}.

 Towards the development of such therapeutic interventions, many structure determination efforts have focused on the S protein, with the first standalone experimental structure of the full-length S protein obtained via cryo-electron microscopy in mid-February 2020 \citep{wrapp2020cryo}.
 Soon thereafter, the structure of the S protein RBD bound in a complex with ACE2 was also determined \citep{lan2020structure}.
 As of January 13th, 2021, there were 203 structures deposited in the Protein Data Bank \citep[PDB,][]{berman2000protein} associated with the SARS-CoV-2 S protein.
 These include studies of the standalone S protein \citep[e.g.,][]{cai2020distinct}, the S protein interacting with potential antibodies \citep[e.g.,][]{shi2020human,schoof2020ultrapotent}, and the S protein interacting with various forms of ACE2 \citep[e.g.,][]{guo2021engineered}.
 Finally, with the emergence of S protein sequence variants, structures corresponding to mutations are also being studied, with D614G being a common example \citep{yurkovetskiy2020structural}.
 While individual PDB structures generally provide static snapshots of protein conformations, it is well-known that proteins exhibit dynamic movement \citep{mittermaier2006new,henzler2007dynamic}.
-For the SARS-CoV-2 S protein, a well-documented example is the ability of its RBD to adopt `up' (or open) and `down' (or closed) states, where the `up' state is the conformation capable of binding to ACE2 \citep{wrapp2020cryo}.
+The local dynamics of atoms and residues are partially depicted via crystallographic B-factors \citep{schneider2014local}.
+Larger motions are also possible: for the SARS-CoV-2 S protein, a well-documented example is the ability of its RBD to adopt `up' (or open) and `down' (or closed) states, where the `up' state is the conformation capable of binding to ACE2 \citep{wrapp2020cryo}.
 Overall then, the PDB is a rich source of data for examining the conformational variability of the S protein, given the number of times its structure has been solved experimentally.